 CAD – Richard de Lancey – Nu Desine

 Paul Muncaster and Joss Murray – technicians

 During the day, when there are many people around, she can blend into the crowd.
-At night though, she looks really vunerable, out of place and alone.
-A train was recently held up when the train driver saw a vunerable young girl standing at the end of the platform.
+At night though, she looks really vulnerable, out of place and alone.
+A train was even held up when the driver saw a vulnerable young girl standing at the end of the platform.
 Security were called but the problem was quickly resolved when staff explained that the girl was just a sculpture.

 Maya became slightly wobbly, caused by dozens of people hugging the sculpture.
 Consequently, the artwork had to be rebolted to the ground.